 Travel to Antarctica from India polar holiday antarctica travel antarctica tour antarctica tour antarctica tour antarctica holiday antarctica travel antarctica cruise polar travel

-The majority of trips that leave for Antarctica are ship based cruises or fly-cruise trips leaving from the Argentinean port of Ushuaia or Punta Arenas in Chile, flights also leave from Punta Arenas.
-These trips visit the Antarctic Peninsula and nearby islands of the (mainly underwater) Scotia Arc (fig 2) and comprise .
+The large majority of trips that leave for Antarctica are ship based cruises or fly-cruise trips leaving from the Argentinean port of Ushuaia, flights leave from Punta Arenas in Chile.
+These trips visit the Antarctic Peninsula and nearby islands of the (mainly underwater) Scotia Arc (fig 2).
 This starts at the tip of South America reaching east from Tierra del Fuego across to South Georgia, down to the South Shetland Islands and then to the west through the South Orkney Islands and finally down to the north extremity of the Antarctic Peninsula.
-Peninsula trips typically take 10-12 days with 6-16 day trips available, peninsula and associated area cruises are from 15-24 days.
+Peninsula trips typically take 10-12 days with options from 6-16 days and typically 8 days for a fly-cruise, cruises that take in the Peninsula, South Georgia and the Falkland Islands are from 15-25 days.

-There are a smaller number of cruises that depart from Australia or New Zealand visiting the opposite side to Eastern Antarctica.
+The smaller number of cruises that depart from Australia or New Zealand visit Eastern Antarctica, the opposite side of the continent.
 These trips are longer and therefore more expensive with a sailing time of 6-7 days there and the same back again in a total trip duration of 26-30 days.
-They usually leave from Hobart, Australia or Invercargill, New Zealand, frequently leaving from one and returning to the other.
+They usually leave from Invercargill, New Zealand or less commonly, Hobart, Australia.

 The World's Cleanest Air

-Antarctica is used to set a pollution base-line for the planet, there is less air pollution there than anywhere.
-The WHO guideline for PM 2.5 (fine particulate matter in the air) is an average of 25 micrograms per cubic metre over 24 hours, levels in Antarctica sometimes peak at 0.4, in heavily polluted cities, the figure frequently exceeds 150 and sometimes reaches 400+. (refs: 1 2)
+The air in Antarctica is used to set a pollution base-line for the planet, there is less air pollution there than anywhere.
+The WHO guideline for PM 2.5 (fine particulate matter in the air) is an average of 25 micrograms per cubic metre over 24 hours, levels in Antarctica sometimes peak at 0.4.
+In the world's heavily polluted cities, the figure frequently exceeds 150 and sometimes reaches 400+. (refs: 1 2)

 Travelling to the Antarctic Peninsula

-Ships almost always cruise along the western side of the Peninsula, the eastern side and Weddell Sea frequently has much heavier potentially problematic sea ice.
+Ships almost always cruise along the western side of the Peninsula, the eastern side and Weddell Sea frequently have much heavier potentially problematic sea ice.

 Distances miles / km